Points, Lines, and Segments

 What's the smallest thing you can think of?
 A grain of sand?
 An atom?
 Rhode Island?

 Actually, a point is even smaller.
-Even though it's one of the most fundamental objects in geometry, the point is almost barely there.
+Even though it's one of the most fundamental objects in geometry, the point is just barely there.
 It's the tiniest object imaginable.
 It has no size, no mass, no nothing.
 All it has is a location.

 For example, the center of this circle is a point.
 We typically draw points with little dots, but a point itself is even smaller than a dot (and smaller than Rhode Island…probably).